DavidYang2008/TwoPointerSubstringLength/README.md

-# Use 2 pointer and Hash Table to find the longest substring without repeating characters in O(n) time
+# Use 2 pointers and Hash Table to find the longest substring without repeating characters in O(n) time

 ## Problem to solve
 Given a string, find the length of the longest substring without repeating characters.